What Is Preboarding and

 Help them feel the love.

-Ok, love may be strong, but preboarding is a critical time you can use to begin making the new hire feel connected.
+Ok, love may be strong, but preboarding new employees is a critical time you can use to begin making your new hire feel connected.
 Managers play a key role here.
 They can achieve this during preboarding with a simple call, getting to know the new hire and answering their questions.
 This enables managers to make meaningful introductions to the team before the new hire starts, which helps them feel like they belong when they arrive (and everybody—from the front-line sales clerk to the C-suite executive—wants to feel like they belong).
 Consider having an onboarding buddy or peer reach out to the new hire as well; just be careful not to overwhelm them.

 How can you continue the story and ensure they’re feeling even more connected?
 Talk to them about your company’s culture, values, and history, and why they matter to you.
 But don’t stop there: Talk to the new hire about how their unique mix of attributes and strengths will be a great fit for the organization.
 Encourage them to think about how they may activate the values in new and fresh ways.
 Create a brand ambassador before their first day!
 Speaking of that all-important first day…